Stimulating Happy Memories for Those with Dementia

 Reminiscence is a powerful way to enhance and improve the well-being of people living with dementia.
 Images, objects, scents and sounds all hold memories.
 When our senses are triggered upon experiencing something nostalgic, our brains may recall memories associated with whatever we're seeing, hearing, smelling or touching.
 Reminiscence can give us insight into a person's history.
 We may find out more about their interests and reconnect with a forgotten part of their life story.

 Here are some activities that are likely to stimulate particularly happy memories for those with dementia:

 Sharing stories of our early childhood experiences is an enjoyable way to cherish our past history.
 Reminiscing about early experiences can sometimes be the only way for someone with dementia to define who they are.
 Childhood games are a good way to revive distant memories.
 First, find out which games or activities they enjoyed in the past and work with the ones they would recognize best.
 Old games such as Jacks, Jenga or 'ball in a cup' are great examples of how to engage and reminisce with someone in your care.
 For someone in the earlier stages of dementia, try a more physical activity that gets them up and walking.
 For example, flying a kite, corn hole, or table tennis may also prove to be worthwhile activities.

-Another method to help someone with Dementia rekindle old memories is by listening to music or singing.
-Such activities can be enjoyed by anyone, no matter their age or condition.
-For someone in the later stages of Dementia, you may come to realise that music is the only way for them to express their emotions.
-Create them a Playlist for Life on Storii to play to them when they are upset or confused.
-‘Name that Tune' is a fun musical game to play which can be enjoyed by all to help bring back memories by association.
+Another method to elicit joy is listening to upbeat tunes.
+For someone in the later stages of dementia, you may come to realize that music is the only way for them to express their emotions.
+Creating a personal playlist on StoriiCare is a great way for family members to help provide care staff with a way to help their loved one when they're upset or confused.
+Relatives will know which songs their loved one is likely to associate with a happy time of life, a specific joyful memory or a personal favorite they always loved to dance to.
+In a group setting, 'Name that Tune' is a game that can enjoyed by all to help bring back memories by association.

 TV & Radio